Welfare and Spending Effects

 3 Parameterizing the model

-Second, we calibrate the full model on U.S. data, taking the splurge factor as given from the Norwegian calibration.
-In the model, agents differ according to their level of education and their subjective discount factors.
+Second, we set up the full model on U.S. data, taking the splurge factor as given from the Norwegian estimation In the full model, agents differ according to their level of education and their subjective discount factors.
+A subset of the parameters in the model are calibrated equally for all types, and some parameters are calibrated to be specific to each education group.
+Finally, a distribution of subjective discount factors is estimated separately for each education group to match features of each within-group liquid wealth distribution.

 3.1 Estimation of the splurge factor

 First, we take from Fagereng, Holm, and Natvik (2021) the marginal propensity to consume out of a one-period income shock.
 We target not only the initial (aggregate) response of consumption to the income shock, but also the subsequent effect on consumption in years one through four after the shock.
-We also target the initial consumption response in the cross-section, i.e. across the quartiles of the liquid wealth distribution, for which empirical estimates also exist.
+We also target the initial consumption response in the cross-section, i.e. across the quartiles of the liquid wealth distribution, for which empirical estimates are also provided.
+The shares of lottery winnings expended at different time horizons, as found in Fagereng, Holm, and Natvik (2021), are plotted in figure 1a.
+Table 1 (second row) shows the initial consumption response across liquid wealth quartiles.

 Second, we match the steady-state distribution of liquid wealth in the model to its empirical counterpart.
-Because of the lack of data on the liquid wealth distribution in Norway, we use the corresponding data from the United States, assuming that liquid wealth inequality is comparable across these countries.9 Specifically, we impose as targets the cumulative liquid wealth shares for the entire population at the 20th, 40th, 60th, and 80th income percentiles, which, in data from the Survey of Consumer Finances (SCF) in 2004 (see section 3.2 for further details), equal 0.03 percent, 0.35 percent, 1.84 percent, and 7.42 percent, respectively.
+Because of the lack of data on the liquid wealth distribution in Norway, we use the corresponding data from the United States, assuming that liquid wealth inequality is comparable across these countries.12 Specifically, we impose as targets the cumulative liquid wealth shares for the entire population at the 20th, 40th, 60th, and 80th income percentiles, which, in data from the Survey of Consumer Finances (SCF) in 2004 (see section 3.2 for further details), equal 0.03 percent, 0.35 percent, 1.84 percent, and 7.42 percent, respectively.
 Hence, 92.6 percent of the total liquid wealth is held by the top income quintile.
 We also target the mean liquid wealth to income ratio of 6.60.
 The data are plotted in figure 1b.

 PIC